campfred/stagespoof/README.md

 ## Improvements wishlist

 * Error handling
-* Domain spoofing chaingin (giving more than one domain as argument and going through all of them one by one)
+* Domain spoofing chaining (giving more than one domain as argument and going through all of them one by one)
 * Proxy server setup argument
 * Detect proxy server setup on other OSes